sejm-watch/mep-additional-incomes/readme.md

 About:
 - <a href='https://twitter.com/sejm_watch' target='_blank'>@sejm_watch</a> is a Twitter bot summarizing parliament and Twitter activity of Polish deputies
 - we keep the bot alive, posting every day and we tweet interesting (hopefully) analyzes, like this.
 - any questions?
-DM @sejm_watch on Twitter
+DM @sejm_watch on Twitter.